 Gwyneth Paltrow is in the celebrity news cycle again regarding her divorce from Coldplay frontman Chris Martin.
-This time she is setting the record straight that she was not author of the infamous term “conscious uncoupling.”
-She now credits the editor of her blog where she first made her divorce public.
+This time she is setting the record straight that she was not the author of the term “conscious uncoupling,” which has gained notoriety as being some kind of squeamish New Age double-speak.
+So shamed was Ms. Paltrow that she now credits authorship to the editor of her blog where her divorce public first became public.

-But this time she is no longer backing away from the term as she first did after a hail of negativity following her initial announcement.
+But now she is no longer backing away from the term as she first did after a hail of negativity following her initial announcement.

 I haven’t formally cataloged the hew and cry over Conscious Uncoupling, but let me see if I can tap into why it became a furious object of derision.

 - Describing a divorce as a conscious uncoupling comes off as a little precious.
 Many people with complicated, angry, spiteful divorces might think, “I am barely surviving and these people sound as if they splitting up because they got a little bored with each other.
 Save your sympathy!”

 - In the court of public opinion celebrities often get a pass for all sorts of behavior or else are judged twice as harsh.
 Here again, envy could be at play.
 If someone can sound so civil about separating, shouldn’t they work harder at staying together?